Scheduling

 Here are 10 employee timekeeping best practices you can use to encourage timeliness and efficiency at your business.

 Accurate time and attendance data is the foundation of any timekeeping initiative.
-Without knowing exactly who is on time, who’s late, how often, and by how much, fixing the problem feels like working in the dark.
+Without knowing exactly who is on time, who’s late, how often they’re late, and by how much, fixing the problem feels like working in the dark.
+Having access to this data in real time makes employee time tracking easy.

 Use time and attendance software to put this informational bedrock in place from the start.
 Once you know that you are accurately recording attendance data in a usable form, you’ve made any new timekeeping initiative much easier to manage.

-Manual entry timekeeping is prone to errors.
+Manual entry timekeeping systems are prone to errors, yet so many small businesses still rely on spreadsheets for tracking employee hours.
 The longer you leave gaps in the data, the greater the chance that employees will forget what time they arrived or left.

-If your company is still using manual timecards, you should be collating that data daily when possible, or weekly at the very least.
+If your company is still using manual timecards and employee timesheets, you should be collating that data daily, when possible, or weekly at the very least.
 Don’t get complacent if you’ve swapped manual methods for a software system.
 Be sure to generate attendance reports at a similar cadence, at least once a week.
 The sooner you spot a problem, the more quickly you can address it.

 Consistent data tracking helps you spot the problematic patterns holding your business back.

 Once you have your regular cycle of time and attendance data in place, take a holistic view of what it is showing you about your business over time.
 Look for deeper recurring patterns related to particular shifts, managers, or locations.
-There may be a simple fix for hotspots of poor timekeeping, but if you don’t know the hotspot exists, you’ll never be able to address it.
+There may be a simple fix for hotspots of poor timekeeping methods, but if you don’t know a hotspot exists, you’ll never be able to address it.

 A clear management hierarchy means there’s no confusion over attendance issue reporting.

-Assign someone responsibility for timekeeping, either on a per-shift basis or per location or department.
+Make someone responsible for time management and maintaining accurate timesheets.
+This could either be on a per-shift basis or per location or department.
 Make it clear their role isn’t simply to punish late arrivals but to work with employees to resolve issues that might be affecting their attendance.
-An open-door policy allows employees to bring up and resolve problems that might otherwise cause them to be late.

-If staff constantly expect to work late, they’ll be tempted to claw back those minutes from somewhere.
+If staff are constantly expected to work late, they’ll be tempted to claw the number of hours or minutes back from somewhere else.

 The WHO recently released estimates of a 29% increase in deaths from heart disease and stroke brought on by long working hours.
 Even if those figures are off, the days when people would tolerate overwork are on the way out.
 Be ahead of the curve in this area, and staff will notice.